Glutinous-Rice-Flour

 • Stickiness: When cooked, this flour has a gooey, elastic aspect that makes it perfect for imparting chewy and springy textures to a variety of foods.

-• Neutral Flavor: Due to its mild, somewhat sweet flavor, glutinous rice flour is suitable for both sweet and savory recipes.
+• Neutral Flavour: Due to its mild, somewhat sweet flavour, glutinous rice flour is suitable for both sweet and savoury recipes.

 • Quick Cooking: It is a practical choice for busy kitchens because of how rapidly it cooks.